continuent/continuent-vagrant/README.md

 1. Copy the Vagrantfile.ec2 file to Vagrantfile
 1. Update all fields in Vagrantfile to match your environment

+## Known Issues with EC2

+### sudo: sorry, you must have a tty to run sudo

+This can happen if the provisioning process runs to soon after the server starts.
+Just run `vagrant provision` and it will try again.

 # Starting the boxes the first time

 Run the `relaunch.sh` script to launch all VMs and provision them in parallel.
 After starting the boxes the first time, you may use the `vagrant suspend` and `vagrant resume` commands.